tetsufmbio/taxontree/README.md

 > NOTE: A valid email address is required for TaxOnTree execution to request data from other servers like NCBI and UniProt.
 The email address is a way to the admin of those servers to communicate with you when necessary.
 This could happen if you are using TaxOnTree excessively.
-See manual in docs folder to see how you can run TaxOnTree without internet connection.
+To run TaxOnTree without internet connection, refer to the manual in docs folder.

 ## Contact